RoboMaster-Club/Electrical-System/README.md

 `Made by @cmz97`

 This board provides all the power delivery on the robot chassis, which consist of four DJI M3508 Motor.
 It also has a 3.3v relay on board that selection output from either the super capacitor bank or the battery directorly.
 This switching action can be controlled by software via a logic high, which is passed through a opto-isolator  for signal isolation.
 In case of emergency, such as super capacitor failure, one can flip a by-pass switch that disable all software input, and force the circuit to take battery input only.

-The software
+<br><br>

+The software switch is controlled by the Electrical System Controller (STM32/ESP32) that switch the output dynamically according to the current power usage.
+In seniorio such as low votage on super capacitor, Electrical System Controller can select battery input to avoid damage to the supercapacitor, and left it for charging.

 [Chassis Power Distribution Board  Repository for Detail Info](https://github.com/RoboMaster-Club/Electrical-System/tree/master/Power-Distribution-Board-V3.0/Chassis%20Power%20Distribution%20Board)‼️